smitprajapati16/smitprajapati16/README.md

 <h1 align="center">👋 Hi, I'm Smit Prajapati</h1>

 <p align="center">
-💻 Full Stack Developer | 👨‍🎓 Computer Science Graduate | 🚀 Lifelong Learner
+💻 Full Stack Developer | 👨‍🎓 IT Engineering student | 🚀 Lifelong Learner
 </p>

 ---

 ## 🧑‍💼 About Me

-🎓 I’m a recent Computer Science graduate and currently working as a Full Stack Developer Intern.
+🎓 I’m a recent IT Engineering graduate with hands-on experience as a Full Stack Developer Intern, actively exploring new opportunities to build impactful web applications.
 🔧 I’ve built real-world projects using the MERN Stack and love solving complex coding problems.
 ⚙️ Skilled in designing responsive UIs, integrating scalable APIs, and writing clean backend logic.
 📚 Always exploring new technologies, especially in web development and AI-driven automation.